loxilb-io/loxilbdocs/docs/lb-algo.md

 ### 4. Flow hash (hash)

 In this mode, loxilb will select the end-point based on 5-tuple hash on incoming traffic.
 This 5-tuple consists of SourceIP, SourcePort, DestinationIP, DestinationPort and IP protocol number.
-Please note that in this mode even if connections from same client will get mapped to different end-points since SourcePort is usually selected randomly by operating systems.
+Please note that in this mode connections from same client can also get mapped to different end-points since SourcePort is usually selected randomly by operating systems resulting in a different hash value.

 ![hash](photos/hash-algo.png)